A Tudor Christmas – How did they celebrate?

-A Tudor Christmas was celebrated primarily as a religious festival and also as a time for families to come together and celebrate surviving through another year.
+A Tudor Christmas was celebrated primarily as a religious festival, but also as a time for families to come together and celebrate surviving through another year.

 The main period of festivities was the twelve days of Christmas beginning on Christmas Day (25th December) and ending on Epiphany (6th January).
 For most people this period was a holiday from work.